salesforce/matchbox/README.md

 common use cases in dynamic neural network code in a way that benefits from the more semantically meaningful shape information available with the `MaskedBatch` type.
-These are implemented both for batch and tensor objects, because all code written for Matchbox also works with plain Tensors at batch size one.
+These are implemented both for batch and tensor objects, because all code written for Matchbox also works with plain `Tensor`s at batch size one.

 There is also a plugin for [torchtext](https://github.com/pytorch/text) and a wrapper for testing that Matchbox results are numerically equivalent to a loop over unbatched examples.
 See the `examples` and `test` directories for details.

-Matchbox is in early-release beta.
-Please file issues to request new operation implementations, or feel free to post one as a pull request.
+Matchbox is in early-release alpha.
+Use `python setup.py install` to install.
+Please file or upvote issues to request new operation implementations, or feel free to post one as a pull request.
+If Matchbox throws a `NotImplementedError`, that means that a particular feature of an operation could be supported but isn't yet.

-Matchbox is developed on PyTorch master (i.e., what will soon be released as version 0.4).
+Matchbox is developed on Python 3.6 and PyTorch master (i.e., what will soon be released as version 0.4).
 It contains compatibility code that is intended to support PyTorch 0.3, but not all features will work.
 Matchbox also requires `gast` and `astor` and contains additional Python source-wrangling code from [Tangent](https://github.com/google/tangent), used under an Apache 2 license.
+Python 2 support is not an immediate priority but we would welcome a PR.

+## Limitations
+Matchbox only works on code that uses native PyTorch operators.
+In particular, everything that could vary between examples in a batch needs to be a `Tensor` in order for code written for individual examples to work with Matchbox.
+Support for scalar tensors is significantly better in PyTorch 0.4.
+NumPy ops also need to be replaced with their native PyTorch equivalents.

+Control flow support is limited.
+While some of these limitations will be lifted (e.g., support for `continue` within `while` is straightforward to add) some constructs are conceptually harder for Matchbox to support (e.g., `return` from within a `for`).

+There’s also a long tail of less-common operations that haven’t been implemented (plus bigger gaps, like convolutions).
+We will be continuously adding support for additional ops but also welcome pull requests.

-## Implementation Details (batch semantics)
+## Implementation details (batch semantics)
 `MaskedBatch` objects behave like PyTorch `Tensor`s, but represent a collection ("batch") of `Tensor`s that may be of different sizes in some of their dimensions.